FisherForecastTestsGRwith3G/tests_of_gr_with_einstein_telescope/README.md

 **A_run_catalog_script** <br>
 Reads a catalog, creates GR deviations, saves the catalog + GR deviations, evaluates the fisher matrices, analysis the invertability and snr, stores everything.
-The script takes two arguments
+The script is called with two arguments.

 `julia A_run_catalog_script.jl <NeedToRun> <config_file_name>`